HaFred/dana/README.md

 * `scipy`
 * All dependencies needed for the [RISC-V toolchain](https://www.github.com/riscv/riscv-tools)

+#### <a name="setup"></a> Before you start, plz note that riscv-tools is kinda deprecated in rocket-chips.
+Considering install the toolchain with Chipyard repo.

 1) <a name="clone-the-rocket-chip-repo"></a> Clone the Rocket Chip Repository
 ----------------------------------------
 This is not, at present, a standalone repository and must be cloned inside of an existing Rocket Chip clone.
 The following will grab a supported version of rocket-chip and clone DANA inside of it: